Optimal Transport and Skorokhod Embedding: The monotonicity principle

-This is the normalized stopping measure given that we followed the path $f$ up to time $s$.
-In other words this is the normalized stopping measure of the ``bush'' which follows the ``stub'' $(f,s)$.
-Note that we can equivalently write
+\begin{definition} For $(f,s)\in S$, the conditional randomized stopping time $\xi^{(f,s)}$ is given as \end{definition} The measure $\xi^{(f,s)}$ is the normalized stopping measure given that we followed the path $f$ up to time $s$.
+In other words this is the normalized stopping measure of the `bush' which follows the `stub' $(f,s)$.
+We note that $\xi^{(f,s)}$ depends measurably on $(f,s)\in S$.